andrew/ultimate-awesome/README.md

 - [awesome-code-schools](https://github.com/cfj/awesome-code-schools) - A curated list of awesome code schools.
 - [awesome-smart-contracts](https://github.com/cjgdev/awesome-smart-contracts) - A curated list of awesome resources for Ethereum smart contract developers.
 - [awesome-sse](https://github.com/emad7105/awesome-sse) - A curated list of resources about Searchable Symmetric Encryption (SSE).
-- [awesome-transformer-ocr](https://github.com/EriCongMa/awesome-transformer-ocr) - This repository is created to share current progress of transformer based optical character recognition(OCR).
-Welcome to share~.
 - [awesome-github-profile](https://github.com/imaaquibali/awesome-github-profile) - A collection of awesome readme templates to display on your profile.
 - [awesome-iotcentral](https://github.com/iot-for-all/awesome-iotcentral) - A curated list of awesome Azure IoT Central libraries, open source repos, guides, blogs, and other resources.
 - [awesome_adversarial_transferability](https://github.com/JindongGu/awesome_adversarial_transferability) - A curated list of papers for the transferability of adversarial examples.